hyperledger/besu-docs/docs/HowTo/Get-Started/Starting-node.md

 You can use Besu nodes for varying purposes, as described in the [Overview](../../index.md).
 Nodes can connect to the Ethereum MainNet, public testnets such as Ropsten, or private networks.

+Use the [`besu`](../../Reference/CLI/CLI-Syntax.md) command with the required command line options to start a node.
+Alternatively, use the [launcher](#besu-launcher) to start Besu interactively with the most common options.

 ## Prerequisites

 [Besu Installed](Installation-Options/Install-Binaries.md)